[{"type":"span","children":[{"text":"Join now"}]}]

-Taking a prescription weight-loss medication?
-You'll want to make these changes, too
+Taking a GLP-1?
+You need to make these changes, too

 Research shows the newest FDA-approved medications can produce substantial weight loss.
 What’s often overlooked?
 That they don’t do it alone.